 High-Functioning Depression Treatment

 Even though PDD isn’t as intense as major depression, it can still cause a reduction in the enjoyment of life.
-For this reason, it’s in your best interest to work towards overcoming that low mood and on bettering yourself.
+For this reason, it’s in your best interest to work towards overcoming that low mood and bettering yourself.

 PDD treatment usually involves a combination of medication and psychotherapy.